JakasaurusRex/GodotWorkshop/README.md

 # Called every frame. 'delta' is the elapsed time since the previous frame.
 func _process(delta: float) -> void:
 	if playing:
+		# we can increase our speed over time with this line
+		# we take the minimum of our max_speed const and the start_speed + some score multiplier!
 		speed  = min(START_SPEED + score/SPEED_CONST, MAX_SPEED)
 		dino.position.x += speed
 		camera.position.x += speed